North Korea women's national under-20 football team

-The North Korea women's national under-20 football team represents the Democratic People's Republic of Korea in international association football competitions in the FIFA U-20 Women's World Cup and the AFC U-19 Women's Championship, as well as any other under-20 women's international football tournaments.
-It is governed by the DPR Korea Football Association.
+The North Korea women's national under-20 football team represents the Democratic People's Republic of Korea in international association football competitions in the FIFA U-20 Women's World Cup, the AFC U-20 Women's Asian Cup, and other under-20 women's international football tournaments.
+The team is governed by the DPR Korea Football Association.

-They have won the FIFA U-20 Women's World Cup twice, in 2006 and 2016.
+They have won the FIFA U-20 Women's World Cup three times, in 2006, 2016 and 2024.
 Upon the former triumph, they became the first Asian team to win a FIFA women's tournament and the first Asian football team to win any FIFA tournaments since Saudi Arabia's victory in the 1989 FIFA U-16 World Championship.